keptn/keptn.github.io/content/docs/0.16.x/continuous_delivery/delivery_assistant/index.md

 | If evaluation returned is `pass`      | `manual` - the user has to manually approve/decline it.   | `automatic`- Keptn automatically approves it.   |
 | If evaluation returned is `warning`   | `manual` - the user has to manually approve/decline it.   | `automatic` - Keptn automatically approves it.  |

-*Example - Regardless of the evaluation result, the user needs to approve or decline it:*
+*Example - Regardless of the evaluation result, the user must approve or decline it:*
 ```
 - name: "approval"
   properties: